Welcome to the Civil Engineering Department at Fahad bin Sultan University!

 The Civil Engineering program is designed to achieve the following objectives:

-Provide students with adequate understanding of the essential prerequisites in theory, design, and basic sciences for a profession in the field of electrical engineering.
+Provide students with adequate understanding of the essential prerequisites in theory, design, and basic sciences for a profession in the field of civil engineering.

 Develop students' skills in the field of civil engineering to qualify them for the job market.